 How Can I Help!

 A Therapist, in a therapeutic relationship with a client, oversees the emotional safety of the client.
 The client, whether the client is a child or an adult, enters the therapeutic relationship with uncertainty.
-Sometimes the client will seek out a therapist because they feel that they are not like themselves.
-Often, a parent may call on a therapist because of a teacher's recommendation.
-Or, the parent will seek out therapy because they observe that the child is not acting like themselves and wonder why their child is regressing developmentally.
-They behave aggressively towards others, acting fearful in an unusual way, argumentative, and unhappy.
+Sometimes a person will seek out a therapist because they feel unsure and insecure.
+Often, a parent may call a therapist because of a teacher's recommendation.
+Or, additionally, a parent will seek out therapy because they observe that their child is not acting like their usual self and wonder if their child is regressing developmentally.

 Expressive art, sandplay work, and creative processing are all modalities that reach into the unconscious state bringing forth a conscious awareness.
 Through creative processing, the psyche can express itself through images, symbols, and miniatures rather than words.
 Sandplay uses objects and figures that reflect their personal psyche.
 The internal conflicts from a traumatic experience or an experience, in general, are observed, by the client, in a three-dimensional space.
-The sandplay therapist provides reassurance to the client as the client moves through their individual process in their own inner journey.
+The sandplay therapist provides reassurance to the client as the client moves through their individual process.
 The client is the creator of their own processing.
 Often, therapy provides an individual with a sense of self-control, free from anxiety, and a sense of wholeness, even in children.
 Trauma, whether it happens to a child, adolescent, or adult, can contribute to feeling a disorganized sense of self.
-For a child and adult, feeling disorganized is scary.
+For a child and adult, feeling disorganized impairs self-development.
+Healing includes mastering each developmental stage with authenticity.
+According to theorist, Erick Erickson's stages of development there are eight stages of psychosocial development from infancy to adulthood.
+Successful completion of each stage results in a healthy personality (Dr. Saucleod, 2018).
 Healing can take place non-verbally, and often the healing process is subtle.
 A personal transformation is a goal.

 I am a licensed clinical therapist (Pennsylvania CW 016251), a registered Sandplay Practitioner with Sandplay Therapists of America (STA), and an affiliate of the International Society for Sandplay Therapy (ISST).

-I am also a graduate of the Sandplay Institute, Dallas, Texas, and a member of the Pennsylvania Society of Clinical Social Work (PSCSW) Member of the National Association of Social Workers (NASW).
+I am a graduate of the Sandplay Institute, Dallas, Texas.
+I am a member of the Pennsylvania Society of Clinical Social Work (PSCSW) and a member of the National Association of Social Workers (NASW).